50. Counting by 7s by Holly Goldberg Solan

 Regarding mental health, this book never addresses some of the odd habits of Willow.
 7 is her lucky number which she always counts to, she obsesses over things, and few people understand her.
 Many of her traits reminded me of OCD or possibly aspergers.
 However, the author never addresses this.
 I ended up a bit annoyed by the lack of conclusion in this area.
 However, both the positives and negatives of an atypical brain are presented in the novel.
 This is not too common in books for young adults’, and I greatly appreciated it.

 Cautions: There are few problematic spots in this novel geared toward young adults.
 The themes are a bit mature but relevant to many children such as death, loss, not fitting in at school, and family problems.
-The character of Dell and some deceit to the social worker might disturb some parents, but the book overall is suitable for middle-schoolers and older.

 - Holly Goldberg Solan’s website